FAQ

 Flight time from Maun to Khwai Airstrip is approximately 35 minutes; with an hour’s drive into camp.

-Great Tsau Hills
+Great Tsau Hill

-The Tswii Mokoro Trails
+Tswii Mokoro Trails

-The Tswii Mokoro Station is located a 45-minute drive north-east of Maun.
+Tswii Mokoro Station is located a 45-minute drive north-east of Maun.
 Our guide will collect you from your accommodation in Maun.

 Helicopter transfers to and from the trails are also available.